Reim-developer/Lazyboard/readme.md

 # Lazyboard

-*Lazyboard is a cache manager, using C++ as the front-end and Rust as the back-end.*
+*Lazyboard is a clipboard  manager, using C++ for front-end, &  Rust for back-end.*